PcapPlusPlus/pcapplusplus.github.io/content/installation/build-source/mingw.md

 ```

-You can also provide these paths as the script params:
+In params mode you need to provide these paths as script params.
+You can use the `--help` switch to query these params:

 ```shell
 C:\PcapPlusPlus>configure-windows-mingw.bat --help